xiaoxiaoflood/firefox-scripts/README.md

 4. Inside **chrome**, create another new folder called **utils**, then save all [these](https://github.com/xiaoxiaoflood/firefox-scripts/tree/master/chrome/utils) files into it.

 5. Save the desired [userChromeJS scripts](https://github.com/xiaoxiaoflood/firefox-scripts/tree/master/chrome) into **chrome**.
-Read below the description of each one.
+Read below the description of some of them.

 6. If you want a button to manage your userChromeJS scripts, save [rebuild_userChrome.uc.js](https://github.com/xiaoxiaoflood/firefox-scripts/raw/master/chrome/rebuild_userChrome.uc.js) into **chrome**.